cloudmesh-community/book/chapters/preface/contributing-latex.md

 EContrib.5:

 :   Why do we ask you to do multiple pull requests?
 What could be the
-    consequence if you make hundrets of changes in one pull request?
+    consequence if you make hundreds of changes in one pull request?